At Issue Index White Index

 Possible source: "The Holy Ghost was not yet in his fulness given, because that Jesus was not yet glorified."
 Hanna, LC 806.

-Comment: This sentence is based on John 7:39: "But this spake he of the Spirit, which they that believe on him should receive: for the Holy Ghost was not yet given; because that Jesus was not yet glorified."
+Comment: Ellen White paraphrases while Hanna loosely quotes John 7:39: "But this spake he of the Spirit, which they that believe on him should receive: for the Holy Ghost was not yet given; because that Jesus was not yet glorified."
 As such, it is "community property."

 ► "The doubting disciple knew that none of his companions had seen Jesus for a week."
 DA 807.3.